ADSC-Cloud/Waterwheel/README.md

 ## Distributed Append-Only Store

-This project is an append-only store designed for high-throughput data ingestion and real-time key range and temporal queries.
+This project is a distributed append-only store designed for high-throughput data ingestion and real-time key range and temporal queries.
 It is implemented as an application-level topology and runs on top of Apache Storm.

 ### Data & Query Model
 Data tuples continuouly arrive at the system.
 Each tuple consists of a key, a timestamp and a payload.
 A payload is a collection of primitives and/or user-defined objects.
 We assume the timestamps of the tuples are roughly in increasing order.
 A user query contains a key range constraint and a temporal range constraint.